rhmaxdotorg/pulsechain-validator/README.md

 There are other helper scripts that do various things, check the notes for each one specifically for more info.

-Note: the pulsechain validator setup script currently DOES NOT install monitoring/metrics packages such as Grafana or Prometheous, that may be done in a separate monitoring setup script
+Note: the pulsechain validator setup script currently DOES NOT install monitoring/metrics packages such as Grafana or Prometheous, that may be done in a separate monitoring setup script or guides as referenced [below](https://github.com/rhmaxdotorg/pulsechain-validator#setting-up-monitoring-with-prometheus-and-grafana).

 # Usage